-Pool Closing Guide
+Leslie's Pool Closing Guide

 Remember to not close your pool too early.
-Pool water needs to be consistently below 65 degrees before closing for the winter.
+Pool water needs to be consistently below 65ºF before closing for the winter.
 Closing too soon can cause the sanitizer to be used up too quickly, which can increase the risk of algae growth.
 This may cause more work, extra hassle, and additional expense when opening the pool back up in the spring.

-Pool Closing & Winterizing Checklist
+Pool Closing Checklist

 To make things easier, we’ve put together a quick checklist with the proper steps on how to winterize a pool.
 Before you get started, gather the following essential items needed to close a pool:

 STEP 1: Clean and Balance